viur-framework/viur-docs/source/training_config.rst

 ..
 Note::

     This doesn't cause entries already in the cache to be evicted.
 If they're old entries they just won't be used and no new entries will be added.
+Once that property is set to false again, old entries in the cache will be served again if they haven't expired yet.

 viur.domainLanguageMapping